 How is the MBA course different from other postgraduate management programs?

 Definitely.
 An MBA is a solid choice for anyone looking to become an entrepreneur or a leader in business.
 The program helps improve your decision-making, risk assessment, financial planning, and leadership skills.
-Plus, MBA students often get access to startup incubators, mentorship from experienced professionals, and networking chances, making it easier to start or run a business successfully.
+Plus, MBA students often get access to startup incubators, mentorship from experienced professionals, and networking opportunities, making it easier to start or run a business successfully.

 Can I study abroad after getting my MBA?